 Punyaban waterfall is easy to reach from Ranong.
 The waterfall itself is about 10 to 15 meters high.
 With water is crystal clear, that you can see the bottom.
-Great place to jump in to the fresh cool water if only to escape the heat.
+Great place to jump into the fresh cool water if only to escape the heat.

 No hiking is required to admire the falls which sit next to the road.
 You can enjoy walks in nature and relax on the rocks.
 If you want to hike the nature trail, you have to pay 100 baht for foreigners and 20 baht for Thais.